-I recently met someone who had been laid off not too long ago.
+I recently met someone at a party who had been laid off a few weeks earlier.
 Telling me about the job search, she said she’d been fudging the truth on her resume and in interviews, and by “fudging the truth,” I mean “lying.”

 She’d lost her job, which she’d had for a year, several weeks ago, but told me, “I’m telling them I still work there, and that the role isn’t what I expected when I took the position.”

 Another truth she was fudging was her salary, to which she was adding a breezy $20,000.